Ryael/neon-shore/TESTING.md

   - The navigation menu has a profile button that re-directs the user to the "Register" page, where they're able to easily and quickly make an account for the website.

-5. As an unregistered user, I want to be given feedback for my actions so that I know they've been successful or not.
+5. As an unregistered user, I want to be given feedback for my actions so that I know if they’ve been successful or not.

-  - Upon every action, the user is either re-directed to the relevant page or SweetAlert flash messages appear in the top right of the screen informing if the users action has been successful or not, or even just displaying information.
+  - Upon every action, the user is either re-directed to the relevant page or SweetAlert flash messages appear in the top right of the screen informing if the user’s action has been successful or not, or even just displaying information.

 6. As an unregistered user, I want to be engaged by the user interface, indicating I will enjoy spending time exploring the website as I navigate the same menus repeatedly.

   - The menus were all built in such a way that it feels cohesive and everything leads to another.
 Buttons are snappy and quick, with animations playing very quickly.
-  - When one has to navigate lots of menus quickly, it's equally important that said menus are well-designed and responsive.
+  - When one has to navigate lots of menus quickly, it’s equally important that said menus are well-designed and responsive.
   - The designs are also consistent throughout, with each part of the website complementing each other, emulating that sandy beach aesthetic.

 7. As an unregistered user, I want to experience a unique and uniform design with appealing colours so that every part of the website stimulates a positive response.

-  - The user interface was built with a very modern and sandy-beach theme in mind that's supposed to evoke feelings of tropical shores with its buttons, hero-slider, and wave-like animations.
+  - The user interface was built with a very modern and sandy-beach theme in mind that’s supposed to evoke feelings of tropical shores with its buttons, hero-slider, and wave-like animations.
 Design was put on the forefront to engage the user as much as possible and maximise user conversion.

-8. As an unregistered user, I want to be able to access the website from any screen size and still have a pleasant viewing experience, so that I'm not restricted to only viewing this website on bigger screens.
+8. As an unregistered user, I want to be able to access the website from any screen size and still have a pleasant viewing experience, so that I’m not restricted to only viewing this website on bigger screens.

   - This website has been optimised for all viewports, even for mobiles with widths as small as 370px.
-  - Generally speaking, these sort of websites tend to lend themselves well to bigger screens due to the amount of data they display, but this data has been styled in such a way that the data displays nicely even at smaller viewports.
+  - Generally speaking, these sorts of websites tend to lend themselves well to bigger screens due to the amount of data they display, but this data has been styled in such a way that the data displays nicely even at smaller viewports.

-9. As a registered user, I want to be able to change my password should I forget so that I have peace of mind in knowing that I won't be locked out of my account.
+9. As a registered user, I want to be able to change my password should I forget it so that I have peace of mind in knowing that I won't be locked out of my account.

   - Upon navigation to the user profile, the user is presented with text documenting the features of their user profile.
 One such tab, account, will bring them to the part of their profile where they're provided options to reset their password or just change it.
   - Alternatively, if the user was logged out, once they navigate to the "Login" page by interacting with the user profile icon, and there'll be a link to "reset" their password in case they forgot at the bottom of the menu, which brings them to the same place as above.

 10. As a registered user, I want to be able to manage my account by changing my password so that I can avoid any security breaches or implement a stronger password.

   - Registered users are able to open their user profile, which acts as their base of operations.
 Here they can find a "Change Your Password" button as part of the accounts tab, which re-directs them to the page of the same name.
-The user is able to change their password by first inputting their current password and their new, desired password twice.
+The user can change their password by first inputting their current password and their new, desired password twice.

 11. As a registered user, I want to be made aware of my account management actions so that I know they have been successful.